TejaswiniOpsmx/isd-agent/README.md

   3. If "opsmx-agent" is already there, click on the 3 vertical dots on the far right, edit-> Download Manifest
   4. If "opsmx-agent" is not there, click "New agent" and create one, save ->Download Manifest
 - The agent is designed to run in the "default" namespace.
 If different, Search the downloaded manifest for "namespace:" and edit it, to update it to the namespace you are installing the agent in (e.g. opsmx-agent)
-- **Create services file using opsmx-agent-services.yaml in this repo**: `kubectl apply -f opsmx-agent-services.yaml`
+- **Create services file using opsmx-agent-services.yaml in this repo**: `kubectl apply -f opsmx-agent-services.yaml -n AGENT-NAMESPACE`
   1. OPTIONALLY, add kubenetes and jenkins accounts in the services.yaml and execute the "apply" command
-- Apply the agent configuration using: kubectl apply -f opsmx-agent.yaml -n <NAMAESPACE>
+- Apply the agent configuration using: `kubectl apply -f opsmx-agent.yaml -n AGENT-NAMESPACE`

 At this point, 3 pods should be running (opsmx-agent, spin-clouddriver and redis).
-Check by using; `kubectl get po -n <NAMAESPACE>`
+Check by using; `kubectl get po -n AGENT-NAMESPACE`

 The agent should connect to the controller.
 Check by logging into the ISD-UI->settings->agents.
 The agent should status as "Connected" (green).